If you are in your 30s, you may be settling in to your career. You may have started a family.

-All it takes to make sure you’re on track is to schedule one day from your busy schedule to see your doctor for a checkup.
+With so many responsibilities, how do you find time to maintain a healthy lifestyle?
+All it takes to make sure you’re on track is to schedule 1 day from your busy schedule to see your doctor for a checkup.

-1. Blood Pressure Check
+1. Blood pressure

+Your BMI, which evaluates the relationship between your height and weight, indicates how healthy your weight is.
 During this process, your primary care physician is going to do an obesity screening.
-If this value seems out of the ordinary, counseling will be provided.
+If your BMI is high, counseling will be provided.

 This is a good time to talk to your primary care physician about your: